davidfmiller/davidfmiller.github.com/blog/_posts/2017-05-24-router-macos-gps.md

 # Router - a GPS route viewer for your Mac

-For the last few years I’ve been an avid cyclist and have amassed a pile of `.FIT` files on my computer’s hard drive that have been created & saved from my [Garmin](http://www.garmin.com) GPS device.
+As an avid cyclist for several years I’ve amassed a pile of `.FIT` files on my computer that have been created & saved from my [Garmin](http://www.garmin.com) GPS dingus.
 As a reasonably competitive person I signed up for a [Strava](https://www.strava.com) account years ago, but I’ve never had a good way of viewing the GPS routes on my computer… until now:

   <img src="https://readmeansrun.com/router/assets/screen.png" alt="Router screenshot" width="640" height="400">